9 Hidden Gems of Nepal That Most Tourists Never See

 Are you ready to explore the Valley of Eternity?
 If you want to trek on an off-the-beaten trail, the Makalu Base Camp Trek is a perfect choice.

-2. Bardiya National Park - Wildlife Hub.
+2. Bardiya National Park, Wildlife Hub.

 Bardiya National Park is situated on the southwest coast of Nepal, near the border with India.
 It was first established as Karnali Wildlife Reserve in 1976.
 In 1982, it was renamed Bardiya Wildlife Reserve and extended its perimeter.
-Later in 1988, it was given the title of National Park.
+Later, in 1988, it was given the title of National Park.

 Bardiya National Park is an alternative to Chitwan National Park.
 But Bardiya National Park is a whole new experience.
 However, it hasn’t gotten the same spotlight as Chitwan National Park.
 Talking about the spotlight, spotting Bengal tigers is the key attraction of this national park.

-3. Kirtipur - Most loved Newari Town
+3. Kirtipur, the Most loved Newari Town

 Kirtipur is an ancient Newar ethnic town that is located in the southwestern part of the Kathmandu valley.
 This town is the capital of Newar culture.
 But most importantly, the Newari food available here is unmatched all around the Kathmandu Valley.

 Ever plan to visit Kirtipur?
 Don’t miss the chance to try authentic Newari cuisine.
-Newa: Lahana has been providing typical Newari food for ages; empowered by the Newari women's community.
+Newa: Lahana has been providing typical Newari food for ages, empowered by the Newari women's community.

 Kirtipur also holds historical significance.
 The town's history dates back to the 11th century when it was a part of Lalitpur (Patan).
 Later in the 18th century, it was conquered by Prithivi Narayan Shah on his third attempt.
 Afterward, he cut off the nose and ears of all citizens.